Mood & Emotions

 Music Therapy

 Music is used in many cultures and traditions to trigger emotional experiences and to promote healing.
 Using music in a specific way, for the purpose of healing and emotional processing can be very therapeutic and is collectively referred to as music therapy.
-Music therapy has been shown to relieve anxiety and depression as well as provide distraction from pain and distress.
-Music therapy sometimes involves the process of actually creating music, while other times the music is played by others using live instruments, or on an electronic device to trigger a pleasure response.
+Music therapy has been shown to relieve anxiety and depression, as well as provide a distraction from pain and distress.
+Music therapy sometimes involves the process of creating music, while other times the music is played by others using live instruments, or on an electronic device to trigger a pleasure response.

 Even if you can't find a certified music therapist in your community, you can experiment with different types of sounds or music that may help you with deep relaxation or sleep, deepening meditation, processing grief, or promoting joy.
 Music can be playful and can also help bring about lightness and elevate mood in the home.